Prostatectomy (Prostate Surgery)

 Transurethral resection of the prostate (TURP)

-This operation is specifically designed to remove the inner part of the prostate which surrounds the urethra.
+This operation is specifically designed to remove the inner part of the gland which surrounds the urethra.
 Rather than cutting the skin to perform the operation, the urologist will insert an instrument called a resectoscope into the penis through the tip and extract the relevant tissue by burning it off with an electrical current or vaporizing it.

 Unlike BPH, it is not possible to cure prostate cancer using the TURP procedure.
 However, the operation is sometimes recommended for men who are experiencing the advanced stages of prostate cancer.